-Based on the stress test, Storebrand Livsforsikring (Norway) has an overall market risk of NOK 5.2 billion (NOK 4.9 billion), which is equivalent to 2.5% (2.5%) of the investment portfolio.
+For Storebrand Livsforsikring it is stress test 2, which includes an increase in interest rates, that makes the greatest impact.
+The overall market risk is NOK 7.2 billion, which is equivalent to 3.4 per cent of the investment portfolio.

 If the stress causes the return to fall below the guarantee, it will have a negative impact on the financial result if the customer buffer is inadequate.
 Other negative effects on the result are a lower return from the company portfolio and loss of profit sharing from paid-up policies and individual contracts.

-Based on the stress test, SPP has an overall market risk of SEK 2.4 billion (SEK 2.2 billion), which is equivalent to 2.8% (2.4%) of the investment portfolio.
+For SPP it is stress test 1, which includes a fall in interest rates, that creates the greatest impact.
+The overall market risk is SEK 3.5 billion, which is equivalent to 3.8 per cent of the investment portfolio.

 The buffer situation for the individual contracts will determine if all or portions of the fall in value will affect the financial result.
 Only the portion of the fall in value that cannot be settled against the customer buffer will be charged to the result.
 In addition, the reduced profit sharing or loss of the indexing fees may affect the financial result.